wellcomecollection/platform-infrastructure/monitoring/dlq_to_slack_alerts/README.md

 *   We have one topic/Lambda function per account, so we don't have to deal with cross-account permissions for the CloudWatch-to-SNS topic notification.
 *   The ARNs of the per-account DLQ alarm topics are published as outputs from the `monitoring` stack.

+## How to deploy

+The Lambda is automatically deployed when you run `terraform apply` in the monitoring stack.